 How we do the assessment

-“With any project, we consider the science and whether it’s really doing what it claims to do,” says Steve Davis, Watershed’s head of climate science and a professor of Earth systems science at UC Irvine.
+“With any project, we consider the science and whether it’s really doing what it claims to do,” says Steve Davis, Watershed’s Chair of the Science Advisory Board and a professor of Earth Systems Science at UC Irvine.

 The supplier evaluation process can take up to six months, and in the end most projects are rejected.
-Davis, the Marketplace team, and our external scientific advisors go deep into the weeds.
+Davis, the Marketplace team, and our scientific advisory board go deep into the weeds.
 We begin by reviewing the project specifications, accreditation documents, and the relevant scientific papers and industry literature.
-We reference ratings and carbon risk assessments published by platforms and research groups such as BeZero Carbon, a global carbon ratings agency, and the Berkeley Carbon Trading Project.
+We reference ratings and carbon risk assessments published by platforms and research groups such as BeZero Carbon, a global carbon ratings agency

 Watershed has direct supplier relationships, so throughout the review our team is in close dialogue with the project developers, and we go deep to pass the key aspects of the project through our criteria.